-In this episode, I speak with Martin Bergin, CEO of Dunn Capital Management.
-Bill Dunn and Dunn Capital were, I’d like to say, famously profiled in my book Trend Following.
-They have a 39 year track record of trend following performance.
+My guest today is Martin Bergin, CEO of Dunn Capital Management.
+Bill Dunn and Dunn Capital were famously profiled in Covel’s book Trend Following and they have a 39 year track record of trend following performance.

 In this episode of Trend Following Radio: